 Though it is obvious that there are some moral disagreements, it is another matter to say that these disagreements are deep and widespread, and that they are much more significant than whatever agreements there may be.
 Philosophers have raised two kinds of objection to this contention: a priori arguments that DMR could not be true, and a posteriori arguments that DMR is probably not true or at least has not been established to be true.

 A priori objections maintain that we can know DMR is false on the basis of philosophical considerations, without recourse to empirical evidence.
-One argument, expressed in general form by Donald Davidson (1984), states that disagreement presupposes considerable agreement (see Davidson, Donald).
+One argument, expressed in general form by Donald Davidson (1984a), states that disagreement presupposes considerable agreement (see the entry on Donald Davidson).
 According to Davidson, a methodological constraint on the translation of the language of another society is that we must think they agree with us on most matters.
 For example, suppose we believed there were numerous disagreements between us and another society about trees.
 As the disagreements piled up, we reasonably would begin to think we had mistranslated a word in the language of the other society as ‘tree’: It is more likely that (what we take to be) their false beliefs about trees are really beliefs about something else.
 By generalization, it follows that there could not be extensive disagreements about trees between our society and the other one.
 Of course, there could be some disagreements.
 But these disagreements would presuppose substantial agreements in other respects.
-Davidson (2004a and 2004b) and others (for example, Cooper 1978 and Myers 2004) have claimed that this argument applies to moral concepts.
-If they are right, there cannot be extensive disagreements about morality, and the agreements are more significant than the disagreements.
+Davidson (1984b [2004a] and 1995 [2004b]) and others (for example, Cooper 1978 and Myers 2004) have claimed that this argument applies to moral concepts.
+If they are right, then there cannot be extensive disagreements about morality, and the agreements are more significant than the disagreements.
 DMR cannot be true.

-Davidson's argument is controversial.
+Davidson’s argument is controversial.
 One response is that, even if it were compelling in some cases, it would not have force with respect to moral concepts.
 ‘Tree’ is an ordinary, descriptive concept based on direct observation.
 In view of this, mistranslation seems more likely than substantial disagreement.
 But what about concepts concerning what is amusing, interesting, or exciting?
 These have to do with human reactions to the world, and it may be said that our knowledge of human nature suggests that some reactions vary widely.
 A claim that there is much disagreement about what people find amusing—about what makes them laugh—does not immediately generate the suspicion of mistranslation.
 If moral concepts were more similar to ‘amusing’ than to ‘tree’, as some believe, then the Davidsonian argument might not undermine DMR even if it were convincing in other cases.
 Davidson, however, believed the argument applies across the board, to evaluations as well as empirical beliefs.
-Another response to his argument is to claim that, even if it does apply to evaluations, it would only apply to very basic ones and would leave room for substantial disagreements beyond these (if this were the case, then Davidson would have established only what I call a mixed position in section 6 below).
+Another response to his argument is to claim that, even if it does apply to evaluations, it would only apply to very basic ones and would leave room for substantial disagreements beyond these (if this were the case, then Davidson would have established only what I call a mixed position in section 7).
+For some critical responses to the Davidsonian critique of relativism, see Gowans 2004: 144–6, Prinz 2007: 195–9 and Rovane 2013: 247–62.

 Another a priori objection to DMR was suggested by Philippa Foot (1978a and 1978b) in a response to emotivism.
 Just as there are shared criteria of ‘rude’ such that not just anything could be considered rude, she argued, there are shared criteria of moral concepts such that not just anything could be a moral virtue or obligation.
 For example, there are substantial constraints on what could be considered courage.
 Hence, there are significant limits to the extent of moral disagreements.